Albert Johnson Walker: Time in England

-Walker eventually made his way to Harrogate in North Yorkshire where he lived with his daughter, who was posing as his wife.
+Walker eventually made his way to Harrogate in North Yorkshire where he lived with his daughter, who neighbours believed was his wife.
 During this time, that daughter had two children, the paternity of whom has not been revealed.
 He changed his name to David Davis and began a business career with television repairman Ronald Joseph Platt.

 Platt, raised in Canada, wished to return to his home country.
-Walker bankrolled this trip, but claimed he needed Platt's driver's licence, signature stamp and birth certificate for the business.
+Walker bankrolled this trip, but claimed he needed Platt's driving licence, signature stamp and birth certificate for the business.
 When Platt left for Canada in 1992, initially with the intent of permanently settling there, Walker assumed his identity.

 Murder and conviction

-Platt was out of money and returned to England in 1995.
-Walker took Platt out on a fishing trip 20 July 1996 where he murdered him, weighed him down with an anchor, and dumped his body in the sea.
+Platt ran out of money in Canada and returned to England in 1995.
+Walker took Platt out on a fishing trip on 20 July 1996 and murdered him, weighed him down with an anchor, and dumped his body in the sea.
 Two weeks later the body was discovered in the English Channel by fisherman John Copik with a Rolex wristwatch being the only identifiable object on the body.
 Since the Rolex movement had a serial number and was engraved with special markings every time it was serviced, British police traced the service records from Rolex.

 Ronald Joseph Platt was identified as the owner of the watch and the victim of the murder.
 In addition British police were able to determine the date of death by examining the date on the watch calendar and since the Rolex movement had a reserve of two to three days of operation when inactive and it was fully waterproof, they were able to determine the time of death within a small margin of error.
-Walker was apprehended shortly thereafter.
+Walker was apprehended approximately two months later.

-In the spring of 1998, Walker's preliminary hearing was held in the village courtroom in Teignmouth, England.
+In the spring of 1998, Walker's preliminary hearing was held in the village courtroom in Teignmouth, Devon, England.
 On 27 April 1998, Walker pleaded not guilty in his murder trial in the English city of Exeter.
 He was found guilty in 1998 and received an automatic life sentence for murder.
 Had Walker not been convicted, the Foreign and Commonwealth Office would have transferred him back to Canada to face his fraud charges.